What Kind Of Leader Are You?

 Good CEO’s don’t care about being criticised for repetition.
 To them it’s much more important that people are informed and have bought in.

-Get back on track
+Getting back on track

-The Motive will help you do so.
+The Motive will help you to do so.

 It’s not for everyone and neither should it be.